Winter weather is hard on all of your skin, including your lips.

 - Lip balms: Many ‘healing’ lip balms designed to treat chapped lips actually contain well intended allergens that you can be allergic to.
 The product I see the most problems with is Bert’s Bees Lip Balms, but there are many other products patients bring me that are loaded with allergens.
 The common lip product allergen ingredients include vitamin E (tocopherol), rosemary, eucalyptus, mint, lanolin, non mineral sunscreen ingredients as well as the fragrance and flavors in the lip products.

 If your chapped lips are due to an allergy, they become chapped within a few days after exposure to the allergen, and can take a week or more to heal.
 If you think that you may have chapped lips due to an allergic reaction, try avoiding the allergens that I listed above for a month.
 Moisturize your lips with a simple, low allergen product.
-My favorite is Nutritic
+My favorite is my Organic Natural Lip Balm.

 When you are outdoors in the sun you need a hypoallergenic and healing lip balm that also blocks the sun’s harmful UV rays.
 For this job my favorite product is EltaMD UV Lip Balm SPF 31.

-Other options include pure shea butter (L’Occitane has a nice Mini Pure Shea Butter tin with 100% pure shea butter).
-You can also try plain vasaline, but it’s irritating to some people.
+Other hypoallergenic lip balm options include pure shea butter (L’Occitane has a nice Mini Pure Shea Butter tin with 100% pure shea butter).
+You can also try plain Vasaline, but it’s irritating to some people.
 When your lips have healed, retest just one of the allergens.
 If your dry lips reoccur you have your answer.